Red Sox 3B Devers practices with teammates on, off field - WHIZ News

 “I’m pretty comfortable speaking English with my teammates and my coaches,” said Devers, who is called “Little Papi” by some fans in reference to Red Sox star and recently elected Hall of Famer David Ortiz.

-Cardinals star Albert Pujols, also Dominican, knows what the young star has gone through.
+Cardinals star Albert Pujols, also born in the Dominican before moving to New York and then Missouri as a teen, knows what the young star has gone through.

 “I didn’t know the language.
 I had to learn it in high school.
 I had to learn it and finish high school,” Pujols said.
 “It was hard, but it’s like everything you want to accomplish in life; you have to put your mind into it and your heart, too.
 I always put my mind into it.”